This post contains affiliate links for products I genuinely recommend, which means I earn a small commission at no cost to you.

 - Coconut oil - If you don't have coconut oil, try using the same amount of avocado oil or extra virgin olive oil.

-Step 1: First, combine oats, flour, cinnamon, salt, and pecans into a large bowl and stir everything together to evenly distribute.
+Step 1: Preheat your oven to 300 degrees and if desired, line with parchment paper.
+Combine oats, flour, cinnamon, salt, and pecans in a large bowl and stir everything together to evenly distribute.

 Step 2: Next, heat the coconut oil and maple syrup in a small saucepan over medium heat just until it starts to bubble.
 Whisk to combine, then remove from heat and immediately stir in vanilla extract.